Nebo-Sarsekim Tablet

-Nebo-Sarsekim Tablet is a clay cuneiform inscription referring to an official at the court of Nebuchadnezzar II, king of Babylon.
-It may also refer to an official named in the Biblical Book of Jeremiah.
+The Nebo-Sarsekim Tablet is a clay cuneiform inscription referring to an official at the court of Nebuchadnezzar II, king of Babylon.
+It almost certainly refers to an official named in the Biblical Book of Jeremiah.

 It is currently in the collection of the British Museum.
 Dated to circa 595 BC, the tablet was part of an archive from a large sun-worship temple at Sippar.

 Description

-The tablet is a clay cuneiform inscription (2.13 inches; 5.5 cm) with the following translation:
+The tablet is a clay cuneiform inscription (2.13 inches; 5.5 cm) with the following content:

-[Regarding] 1.5 minas (~850 grams / 27 troy oz) of gold, the property of Nabu-sharrussu-ukin, the chief eunuch, which he sent via Arad-Banitu the eunuch to [the temple] Esangila: Arad-Banitu has delivered [it] to Esangila.
-In the presence of Bel-usat, son of Alpaya, the royal bodyguard, [and of] Nadin, son of Marduk-zer-ibni.
-Month XI, day 18, year 10 [of] Nebuchadnezzar, king of Babylon.

 Discovery

 Archaeologists unearthed the tablet in the ancient city of Sippar (about a mile from modern Baghdad) in the 1870s.
 The British Museum acquired it in 1920, but it had remained in storage unpublished until Michael Jursa (associate professor at the University of Vienna) discovered its relevance to biblical history.
 He noted that both the name and the title (rab ša-rēši) of the official closely matched the Hebrew text of Jeremiah 39:3.
 Additionally, the tablet is dated just eight years before the events in Jeremiah.
 According to Jursa, the rarity of the Babylonian name, the high rank of the rab ša-rēši and the close proximity in time make it almost certain that the person mentioned on the tablet is identical with the biblical figure.